sharkdp/vivid/README.md

 ## True color

-By default, `dircolors-hd` runs in truecolor mode (24-bit).
+By default, `dircolors-hd` runs in true color mode (24-bit).
 If you don't use a [terminal that supports 24-bit colors](https://gist.github.com/XVilka/8346728), use the `--color-mode 8-bit` option when running `dircolors-hd`.